 development & mentoring project

-In 2021, we launch our Development and Mentoring Project with the support of Creative New Zealand.
+In 2021, we undertook a Development and Mentoring Project with the support of Creative New Zealand.

-The Development and Mentoring Project is an innovative and integrated choral development project which gives young musicians the opportunity to grow as conductors, accompanists and composers.
-The project also develops youth leadership skills and gives choir members the opportunity to gain experience in Arts administration and governance.
+The Development and Mentoring Project was an innovative and integrated choral development project which gave young musicians the opportunity to grow as conductors, accompanists and composers.
+The project also developed youth leadership skills and gave choir members the opportunity to gain experience in Arts administration and governance.
 We also began a long term impact and engagement programme to explore ways we can deepen our impact in Auckland.